-Bill Guarnere, who passed away last month, was a colorful character and a true American hero.
+Bill Guarnere, who passed away in 2014, was a colorful character and a true American hero.
 Guarnere, along with other Easy Company members, parachuted into Normandy on 6 June 1944.
 He and his unit were portrayed in the HBO series “Band of Brothers.”
 This is an interview with Bill from 2006 in Recon Magazine.

 BAND OF BROTHERS HERO WILD BILD GUARNERE

 The 101st Airborne Division was one of the most celebrated units of World War II.
 No unit exemplified the elite paratrooper attitude better than Easy Company, 506th Parachute Infantry, 101st Airborne Division.